jonasherfort/simple-modern-uv/README.md

 pipx install copier

 # Clone this template:
-copier copy gh:jlevy/simple-modern-poetry your-project-name
+copier copy gh:jlevy/simple-modern-uv your-project-name
 # Then follow the instructions.
 ```

 You can enter names for the project, description, etc., or just press enter and later
 look for `_changeme_` in the code.

-Once you have the template set up, you will need to check the code into Git for Poetry
+Once you have the template set up, you will need to check the code into Git for uv to
-to work.
+work.
 [Create a new GitHub
 repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)
 and add your initial code: